Repairs to badly damaged light-rail in Folsom could take two months

 Some of the repair work will be done off site and may take two months to complete, RT announced.
 In the meantime, trains go as far as Iron Point Road.
 RT also is running buses between central Folsom and the Iron Point station.

-Because shuttle buses operate on surface streets and are subject to traffic delays, the timing may make it difficult for passengers to to connect with light-rail trains, RT officials said.
-They suggested passengers might find it more convenient to park and ride from the Iron Point, Hazel or Sunrise stations.
+RT has adjusted shuttle buses timing this week in order to connect with trains at down-stream stations, officials said.
+RT officials suggested passengers also might find it convenient to park and ride from the Iron Point, Hazel or Sunrise stations.

 Cathy Locke: 916-321-5287, @lockecathy